-Note: If any setting (mode, sample time, hold time, etc.) is changed, the One Second Real-time MODBUS Output mode will be automatically disabled. greater than one minute, to stabilize the laser and air flow.
+Pump Start-up is ON by default and sets a pump ramp up time at the beginning of the first sample, or at the beginning of all samples if the HOLD time is greater than one minute, to stabilize the laser and air flow.
 This setting should be left in the default mode unless special applications, such as "surface scans", require it to be disabled.